statsbomb/StatsBombR/README.md

 #### Support: support@statsbombservices.com

-#### Updated August 8, 2018 many time expensive functions sped up.
+#### Updated February 19, 2019.

 This repository is an R package to easily stream StatsBomb data into R using your log in credentials for the API or free data from our GitHub page. **API access is for paying customers only**

 This package offers a parallel option to most computationally expensive functions.
-However, it is currently only supported on Windows.
+However, it is currently only designed for Windows.

 # Installation Instructions: